trethore/Weave/docs/weave-screen.md

 `WeaveScreen` is a convenience base that wires Weave’s UI tree into a Minecraft `Screen` via mixins.
 It manages a root `Window` component and delegates input/render events through `UIManager`.

+When to use it
+- Use `WeaveScreen` whenever you want a full-screen UI powered by Weave.
+It provides a managed lifecycle (init → input → layout → render) and a ready-to-use root `window` container so you can focus on composing components and styles rather than plumbing events and sizing by hand.

 Minimal screen

 ```